WestDRI/wgpages/content/apptainer20230330/01-intro.md

 +++
-title = "What is Singularity / Apptainer" slug = "01-intro"
-weight = 1
+title = "What is Apptainer (formerly Singularity)" slug = "01-intro" weight = 1
 +++

 {{< toc >}}

 <!-- Paul Preney on 2022-Dec-19: For a course, describe how to use Apptainer v1.0.
 In January I will be -->
 <!-- teaching an Apptainer course.
 I will focus on v1.0 features and methodology.
 As you've seen Apptainer v1.1 has -->